 I hope this clarifies some things for you.
 Exodus 12:40 has an obvious scribal error from its transcription in 1008 A.D. and as such makes this verse a contradiction because almost all bible translations do not include Canaan.

-I had gotten together about 50% of the information, but then found this resource that helped me to pull all the missing pieces together and solidify it.
-I have included some of the information I learned into this blog post.
+I found this resource that helped me to pull many of the missing pieces together and solidify it.
+I have included some of the information I learned into this blog post (See citations).
 It is a brilliant 12 minute video that perfectly articulates not only this, but even down to how many actual years the Israelites were in bondage (No less than 80 years, but no more than 144 years).
 It goes into several other things that are very relevant which I don’t mention here.
 It is biblical scholarship at its very best.
 Please watch it!
 It will help you to defend against attacks that claim the bible is full of error.
 That is why I felt it so necessary to write about this because liberal theologians and unbelievers only seek to disprove God’s word.
 Hopefully, this will strengthen your faith and prove the inerrancy of God’s word.

 Soli Deo Gloria!